 The Bodhisatta was once a minor fairy living in kusha grass.
-A pillar in the palace needed to be replaced and the carpenters chose the home of an important tree fairy, but the Bodhisatta took the form of a chameleon and shook his head rapidly to make the tree look rotten, thus saving his superior friend’s home.
+When a pillar in the palace needed to be replaced, the carpenters chose the home of an important tree fairy.
+The Bodhisatta took the form of a chameleon and shook his head rapidly to make the tree look rotten, thus saving his friend’s home.

 The Bodhisatta was once an elephant.
-He was so beautiful and perfect that people gave praise to him and not the king, so the jealous king decided to kill him.
-The mahout and the Bodhisatta flew to another kingdom where a righteous king respected them.
+He was so beautiful and perfect that people gave praise to him and not the king.
+So, out of jealousy, the king tried to kill him.
+The mahout and the Bodhisatta flew to another kingdom, where a righteous king respected them.

 The Bodhisatta was once a royal treasurer.
-One of his slaves married a rich merchant’s daughter in a far-away kingdom by claiming to be the Bodhisatta’s son and then grew arrogant.
-The Bodhisatta did not expose the lie, but tricked the slave into becoming humble by teaching his wife a verse to say when he complained.
+One of his slaves married a wealthy merchant’s daughter in a faraway kingdom by claiming to be the Bodhisatta’s son.
+He soon became arrogant.
+The Bodhisatta did not expose the lie, but tricked the slave into becoming humble by teaching his wife a secret verse to say when he complained.

 The Bodhisatta was once a prince.
 The king’s chaplain sniffed swords to see which were lucky, and one time he sneezed and sliced off the tip of his nose.
-The king forbid the Bodhisatta to marry the princess, so the Bodhisatta arranged a false exorcism (that included him pretending to be a corpse who sneezed) as a way to elope.
-The king forgave them and they became king and queen.
-The Bodhisatta commented that sneezing was great for him, but harmed the chaplain.
+The king forbade the Bodhisatta to marry a beloved princess, so they arranged a false exorcism (that included him pretending to be a corpse who sneezed) as a way to elope.

 The Bodhisatta was once a royal treasurer.
-One of his slaves married a rich merchant’s daughter in a far-away kingdom by claiming to be the Bodhisatta’s son.
-The Bodhisatta sent a parrot to find the slave and then the Bodhisatta brought him back and treated him as a regular slave.
+One of his slaves married a wealthy merchant’s daughter in a faraway kingdom by claiming to be the Bodhisatta’s son.
+The Bodhisatta sent a parrot to find the slave, then had him captured and brought back.

 The Bodhisatta was once a rat.
 A jackal pretended to be holy and offered to look after the rats by counting them each morning and evening to see if any were missing.
 Each time they met the jackal, he ate the last one in line.
 When the Bodhisatta discovered this, he killed the jackal.

 The Bodhisatta was once a teacher.
-One of his students had a wicked wife who feigned illness by day and snuck off to see lovers at night.
+One of his students had a wicked wife who feigned illness when he was home and met with her lovers when he went out.
 The Bodhisatta advised him to tell his wife she either had to take a foul medicine made from cow urine or get beaten.
 She stopped her bad behavior.

 The Bodhisatta was once a royal treasurer.
-His friend lost his fortune, so the Bodhisatta gave him half of his.
-Later the same misfortune befell the Bodhisatta, but his friend only gave him a portion of rice bran.
-The angry king intervened and the Bodhisatta got back what he had given.
+His friend lost his fortune, so the Bodhisatta gave him half of his own.
+Later, the same hardship befell the Bodhisatta, but his friend only gave him a portion of rice bran.
+The angry king intervened, and the Bodhisatta got back what he had previously given.

 (Duplicate of Jataka #96) The Bodhisatta was once a prince.
-He knew he would never become a king in his own city, but if he could safely journey to Taxila in seven days he believed he would become the king there.
-He arrived without being killed by the enchanting ogresses along the route, but the king invited one to spend the night with him, and everyone in the palace died.
-The people knew the Bodhisatta must be a good man because he resisted the ogress and so they made him their new king.
-This made him value the importance of determination.
+He knew he would never become a king in his own city, but was told if he could safely journey to Taxila in seven days, he would become king there.
+He arrived without being killed by an enchanting and persistent ogress, but the king invited her to spend the night with him, and everyone in the palace died.
+The people knew that the Bodhisatta must be a good man because he resisted the ogress, so they made him their new king.
+This caused him to value the importance of tenacity.

 The Bodhisatta was once a bird.
-His led a flock living in a giant tree that stretched out over a lake where a naga lived.
-The naga grew tired of their poop fouling his home, so he made flames shoot out of the water to force the birds away.
+He led a flock living in a giant tree that stretched out over a lake.
+A naga living there grew tired of their dung fouling his home, so he shot flames out of the water to force the birds away.
 The Bodhisatta told his flock to flee, but some stayed behind and died.

 The Bodhisatta was once an ascetic.
 His dying words were, “Neither conscious nor unconscious.”
 His chief disciple explained the meaning, but the other disciples did not believe him, so the Bodhisatta came down from heaven to confirm the explanation was correct.